Skip links and keyboard navigation

 2.1 Ministers

 Ultimate responsibility for departmental management rests with Ministers who are legally and politically accountable to the Parliament for the administration of their department(s).
-It is the policy of the government to enhance Ministerial responsibility and accountability consistent with its collective commitments.

 Ministers must be aware of their constitutional responsibilities to act in the public interest and not disclose confidential information or government information likely to injure the public interest.

 As far as possible, the management of departments is the responsibility of the departmental Chief Executive Officer.
-Chief Executive Officers are responsible for managing the day to day operations of departments, ensuring the efficient and effective delivery of departmental services and providing effective advice to the Minister on policy matters requiring Ministerial attention.
+Chief Executive Officers are responsible for managing the day to day operations of departments, ensuring the efficient and effective delivery of departmental services and providing effective advice to the Minister on matters requiring Ministerial attention.

 2.1.1 Attendance at meetings